kellimac/multiband_rtlsdr-433_sniffer/README.md

 Example test commands:

-Use default SDR decice, set gain to auto, bandwidth to 1.4 mHz and center frequency to 433.900 mHz.
+Use default SDR device, set gain to auto, bandwidth to 1.4 mHz and center frequency to 433.900 mHz.
 Output to console.

 `rtl_433 -g auto -s 1400000 -f 433900000`